shellbro/clojure/README.md

 This is stock Clojure container image with minor tweaks and opinions:
 1. It is based on Debian 10 (Buster).
 2. Contains `tools.deps` as a tool of choice for dependency managment.
-3. Uses non-root user by default.
-User `UID` and `GID` can be customized with Docker build args if you wish but DockerHub hook sets it to sensible defaults (`1000:1000`).
+3. Uses non-root user by default. `UID` and `GID` both can be customized with Docker build args if you wish but Docker Hub hook sets it to sensible defaults (`1000:1000`).
 Thanks to this it is easy to share host directory `$HOME/.m2` with container and download dependencies only once without permission issues.
 4. Implements `rlwrap` workaround in such a way that you can pass any arguments to `clj` runner.
 For example, to start a REPL with `clojure.java-time` dependency available use `-Sdeps` accordingly: